ThomasForselius/milestone2/README.md

 * Visual
   * Both HTML structure and CSS styling is tested on each web browser
 * Functionality testing
-  * Each link is tested on both browsers against all separate links on the page. i.e.(home -> events; events -> results; results -> what is it? etc etc.)
-    > No broken links found
+  * Each button is tested
   * Responsive design tested automatically with http://ami.responsivedesign.is
   * Responsive sizing tested manually with Chrome Dev tools Inspector
-    * Desktop version on screen size larger than 850px
-    * Tablet version on screen size between 440px - 850px
+    * Tablet and desktop version on screen size above 400px wide;
-    * Mobile version on screen size between 220px - 440px
+    * Mobile version on screen size below 400px
       * No further testing required on smaller screen sizes since no current devices use such small resolutions.
         _Well; that would be a smart watch, but that's just madness, if it's even possible._